Robert Jaworski: Ginebra San Miguel (1984–1998)

-In 1989, Jaworski and Fernandez eventually reconciled, ending their long feud.
-Ironically, it was Baby Dalupan, coach of their archrival Crispa team that made it possible.
+In 1989, Jaworski and Fernandez reconciled.
+Baby Dalupan, coach of their archrival Crispa team, made it possible.
 Dalupan coached them on the Veterans team during the 1989 All Star Game against the Rookies and Sophomore team.
 In the final 4 seconds of that game, Jaworski inbounded the ball and passed to Fernandez, who streaked past Benjie Paras and made the game-winning layup for a final score of 132–130.
 Dalupan then encouraged the two to shake hands after the game.
 On August 23, 1989, at 43 years old, Jaworski became the seventh player to reach the 10,000 points scored milestone.

 Jaworski led the team to the 1990 First Conference finals against Formula Shell.
 However, in Game 6, with Formula Shell about to win the title, he staged a walkout.
 As a result, the league fined them a then-record P500,000 fine.
 During the 1990 All-Filipino Conference, he scored a season-high 28 points against Pop Cola.

 In 1991, Jaworski won his third title at the expense of Formula Shell in Game 7 of the First Conference.
 In that deciding game, he inbounded from the endline to Rudy Distrito with 4 seconds remaining.
 Distrito made a difficult, twisting, off-balanced and falling shot over the outstretched arms of Paras to pull off a two-point win.
 He ended up with 13 points, seven rebounds and eight feeds in an all-around effort that stood out given his age of 45 years old.
 This marked the first time in the history of the PBA that a team came back from a 3–1 deficit to win the championship.

-From 1992 to 1995, Ginebra suffered a title drought owing to budgetary constraints experienced by the franchise.
+From 1992 to 1995, Ginebra suffered a title drought during budgetary constraints.
 Jaworski worked with veterans and rookie players alike in trying to earn respectability during this period.
-In 1995, a PBA record was established when Jaworski took in his eldest son Robert Jaworski, Jr. in the second round of the rookie draft, making this the only time when a father and son played for the same team.
-However, the two never got to play together as Jaworski was content coaching the team while Robert Jr. played as a starter.
+In 1995, a PBA record was established when Jaworski took in his eldest son Robert Jaworski, Jr. in the second round of the rookie draft, making this the only time when a father and son were on the same team.
+However, the two never played together; Jaworski was content coaching the team while Robert Jr. played as a starter.